microsoft/nni/src/sdk/pynni/nni/smac_tuner/README.md

-# Integration doc: SMAC on nni
+# Integration doc: SMAC on NNI